douglas-talbott/test-ar/README.md

 # test-ar
-test to see how augmented reality works
+Test to see how augmented reality works